ru-dr/v3-Alpha/README.md

 - 📣 **Spread the word:** Share YatraZen with your friends, family, and fellow travelers.
 - 🚀 **Contribute:** If you have skills in design, development, or feedback, we welcome contributions!
 Contact the team at rudr26@proton.me for details.

+---

 Thank you for being a part of our journey!
+Happy travels with YatraZen!

 ---